Park is closed

 • Stay on the track, you may get lost otherwise.
 Follow the trail markers and signs carefully.
 Let someone responsible know your plans and when you expect to return.

 • Be sun-smart.
 Wear a hat, shirt and sunscreen, even on overcast days, to avoid sunburn.
-Drink frequently to avoid dehydration.
+Drink water frequently to avoid dehydration.

 For more information, please read the guidelines on safety in parks and forests.